Daisies Early Education & Care Centre is a joint venture between Rachel Denee and Linda Meade

 Researcher, lecturer, author,

 These days Anne is a self-employed consultant, specialising in educational research and advice with a focus on early childhood education.
 Her projects take her overseas as well as around New Zealand.
 She was awarded a QSO in 1991 and a CNZM in 2008.
 In 2009 Victoria University of Wellington recognised her as a Distinguished Alumna.
-Her current contract is as Research Facilitator, Education Studies at the Open Polytechnic.
+Her current contract is as an expert adviser for a Teacher-led Innovation project funded by the Ministry of Education.
+Anne is also the Patron for the Reggio Emilia Aotearoa New Zealand (REANZ) Trust.

 Some of her significant achievements include working in the Prime Minister’s Office and with the working group that wrote Education to Be More (1988), helping to develop the Competent Children longitudinal research study whilst Director of the New Zealand Council for Educational Research in the early 90s, leading the working group that made the recommendations in 2001 for Pathways to the Future/ Ngā Huarahi Arataki (2002), and coordinating the early childhood education Centres of Innovation programme (2003 to 2009).

-Her passion for early childhood education has lead to some fascinating overseas assignments, including as a Fulbright Senior Scholar to the US in 1999, as keynote speaker at conferences in the UK and Australia, and as a contractor to develop a strategic plan for early childhood education for the State of Qatar in the Arabian Gulf.
+Her passion for early childhood education has led to some fascinating overseas assignments, including as a Fulbright Senior Scholar to the USA in 1999, as keynote speaker at conferences in the UK and Australia, and as a contractor to develop a strategic plan for early childhood education for the State of Qatar in the Arabian Gulf.

 Bachelor of Commerce and Administration, Bachelor of Science (Victoria University of Wellington), Chartered Accountant, Director – The New Zealand Initiative